 Komodo’s technology vision is anchored to the 4 Pillars of Blockchain Technology: security, scalability, interoperability, and adaptability.
 In addition, Komodo's technology was founded with a strong respect for individual privacy.
 This post will provide an in-depth explanation of all the optional privacy features available to businesses and third-party projects that build with Komodo's Antara Framework.

 Is Privacy Really That Important?

-To some people, privacy is simply not that important.
+To some people, privacy just doesn't seem that important.
 They either think a lack of privacy is the price we must pay to use social media and modern technology, or they feel that they have nothing to hide and don’t see the point in keeping their personal data private.

-Other people feel that privacy is important and go to great lengths to make sure their personal data remains confidential.
-These people are extremely concerned about both corporate and government overreach in the data collection of private citizens.
+Other people recognize that privacy is crucial to healthy and free society.
+These individuals go to great lengths to make sure their personal data remains confidential, resisting corporate and government overreach in the collection of private citizens' personal data.

 If privacy isn’t a big deal to you, then you shouldn’t be forced to make extra efforts or pay extra fees for the sake of privacy.
 On the other hand, if you do value privacy, then you should have every opportunity to protect your personal information and data.

-At the same time, investors have the option to keep their financial transactions private.
+At the same time, investors have the option to keep their both personal data and their financial transactions private.
 Again, this is not a requirement but an option available to those who wish to exercise their right to privacy.

 Join us as we continue to innovate solutions and accelerate the global adoption of blockchain technology.